NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

    * - 5
      - [10, 11]

-The same tensor after sharding by TP=6, flattening and sharding by DP=1:
+After sharding by TP=6 and flattening and sharding by DP=1, the resulting local shards are as follows:

 .. list-table::